MoatLab/IODA-SOSP21-AE/README.md

 ### Detailed Steps

-0. Prepare the server: Setup an Emulab D430 server, ssh into it.
-If you don't have Emulab access, please let us know and we can help spin up a server for you using our account and give you access to it.
+0. Prepare the physical server: Setup an Emulab D430 server, ssh into it.
+If you don't have Emulab access, please let us know on hotcrp and we can help spin up a server under our account and provide you the access.

 1. Prepare the IODA environment